-Fraction of women who expected to be working for pay at age 35 heels of a noisier revolution, although the quiet one had greater long-run impact.
+Fraction of women who expected to be working for pay at age 35 of a noisier revolution, although the quiet one had greater longrun impact.
 The revolution was accomplished by many who were unaware they were part of a grand transformation that would deeply affect women and their families for decades to come.
 They were the unwitting foot soldiers of an upheaval that transformed women's employment and the workforce.

-Note: Data for 1979 include as "expect to be working at age 35" individuals who said they would be married and raising a family at age 35 but, when questioned further, said they wanted to be working.
+Note: Data using the 1979 NLSY (lower panel) include in "expect to be working at age 35," individuals who said they would be married and raising a family at age 35 but, when questioned further, said they wanted to be working.
 Excluding this group reduces the average answer to around 0.65 to 0.70.